-If you are not actively monitoring this audience in your Beacon settings, then no changes will be made to their contact preferences in Beacon - this means they will still be subscribed to your main marketing audience.
+If you are not actively monitoring this audience in your Beacon settings, then no changes will be made to their contact consents in Beacon - this means they will still be subscribed to your main marketing audience.

-If you are actively monitoring this audience in your Beacon settings, then 'Email' will be removed from the contact preferences of anyone that had it - and this will then also remove them from your main marketing audience.
+If you are actively monitoring this audience in your Beacon settings, then 'Email' will be removed from the contact consents of anyone that had it - and this will then also remove them from your main marketing audience.

 I don't want to pay for these contacts twice, can I archive them after I've sent a campaign?